dinoelhadj/ai_forward_chaining/README.md

   if actionbase does not contain the result of the rule then {
     add rule result based on facts;
     display (result + ’has been added to actionbase, rule‘ ’+ rule +‘ ’has been moved to used rules!’ ’);
-    Disable(rule); // to move it
+    Disable(rule);
-    i--; // decrement the rule counter because in deleting a rule then the following rule number is the same as that which was deleted (after the general increment at        the end of the loop
+    i--;  decrement the rule counter because in deleting a rule then the following rule number is the same as that which was deleted (after the general increment at        the end of the loop
     } else display (’actionbase already have this fact‘ ’);
 }

       i++;
       if (i>=ruleBase.size()){
           i = 0;
       }

-i++; // incrementation general, incrementation de i chaque fois on finir le parcours avec une régle if (i >= the size of rulebase) then {
+i++; general incrementation, incrementation of i each time we finish the course with a rule if (i equals or greater than the size of rulebase) then {
-  i = 0; // initialize i because we are not in the last rule so the next rule is the 1st, then i = 0;
+  i = 0;  initialize i because we are not in the last rule so the next rule is the 1st, then i = 0;
 }
       if (actionBase.contains(goal)){
-        System.out.println("\nSuccess!\nGoal Obtained");
+        System.out.println("Success!\nGoal Obtained");
       } else if (ruleBase.isEmpty()){
-          System.out.println("\nFail!\nOut of Rules");
+          System.out.println("Fail!
+Out of Rules");
-      } else System.out.println("\nFail!\nGoal Not Obtained For Other Reasons!");
+      } else System.out.println("Fail!
+Goal Not Obtained For Other Reasons!");
           System.out.println(actionBase);
       System.out.println("rules left :" +  (ruleBase.size()));